 - Placental problems such as placenta previa or placental insufficiency

 Maternal-fetal medicine specialists are OB-GYNs with specialized training in high-risk pregnancies.
 If your pregnancy is considered high-risk, and you’re already seeing an OB-GYN or midwife, they’ll work side-by-side with a maternal-fetal medicine specialist to minimize your risks and help you achieve the healthiest pregnancy possible.

 Depending on your personal and family medical history, you may choose to have preconception or prenatal genetic counseling or testing, which you can discuss with a maternal-fetal medicine specialist.

 Genetic counseling can help you understand the risks of passing along genetic diseases or birth defects to your baby.
 Our genetic counselors also will discuss your testing options and next steps if you receive abnormal test results.

 When you have a high-risk pregnancy, it’s possible that your baby will be born prematurely or have health issues.
-If your infant needs special attention right after birth, SCL Health NICUs, or neonatal intensive care units, can attend to your little one or prepare them for transport to a hospital with more specialized care.
+If your infant needs special attention right after birth, our Special Care Nursery can attend to your little one or prepare them for transport to a hospital with more specialized care.